 In the 2016 Olympic Games the Boomers shocked the basketball world.
 They came from nowhere to defeat Serbia and France in the pool matches, losing only to eventual gold medalists and long time world champions the USA.

-With a team boasting four NBA championship players, the Boomer’s almost caused a massive upset in the bronze medal match against Spain to claim their first Olympic Games basketball medal.
+With a team boasting four NBA championship players, the Boomer’s almost caused a massive upset in the bronze medal match against Spain to claim inflatable water park for sale their first Olympic Games basketball medal.
 But alas, it wasn’t to be with the sharp shooting Spanish just coming out on top where it counts: on the scoreboard.

 This was the Aussie men’s fourth fourth place finish in Olympic Games competitions, and arguably one of their best.
 Although the team was obviously disappointed not to have gone further, the future is extremely bright.
 The Boomer’s squad for the 2020 games looks to be many times stronger than the 2016 squad – on paper at least – something which will leave them filled with confidence and hoping to secure that elusive medal.

 While we are still three years away from Tokyo 2020, it is already possible to pick a probable team for the tournament.
 The Australian team which competed in Rio featured mainly young players, which means that most of the team will be available for 2020 selection.
 Just three 2016 players are expected to be out of the team due to age: Kevin Lisch (34 years old in 2020), Damian Martin (35), and David Anderson (40).